PaulTreanor/notes-dater/README.md

 If you have any feedback or feature requests please open an issue or email me to let me know.

-## Features
-- [x] Adds Created on and Updated on metadata of open note to the status bar

 ## Manually installing the plugin

 - Copy over `main.js` and `manifest.json` to your vault `/path/to/your/vault/.obsidian/plugins/your-plugin-id/`.